flatironinstitute/bayes-kit/README.md

 #### Likelihood annealed sequential Monte Carlo sampler

-In this approach to SMC, the target at step `n` is proportional is proportional to
+In this approach to SMC, the target at step `n` is proportional to

 ```
 p(theta | y)^t[n] * p(theta),